WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 But buying a dog from a pet store may not be the best option.

 If you’re considering getting a dog as a new addition to your family and aren’t sure about adopting one from a shelter instead of buying one from a pet store, keep reading.

 Today, there are so many animals in shelters that are in need of good homes, that if you are seeking a dog to be a companion animal or the family pet, then adoption is a great choice!

 Unless you have plans to enter your dog into competitive dog shows or other competitions that require a pedigree, adoption is the way to go.

-There are so many dogs in shelters that are in need of good homes.
-And purchasing from pet stores only encourages puppy mills to keep cranking out more pups for profit.
+Unfortunately, purchasing from pet stores only encourages puppy mills to keep cranking out more pups for profit.